rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <br/>

 # What Is This?
 This is the story of getting shellcode execution and a reverse shell on a hardened host in a well-managed (and well-funded) network.

-Additional odds and ends related to binary exploitation as well.
+Note that this was primarily an opportunity for me to apply the various techniques I've learned from the courses I've taken recently.
+The process described here is somewhat contrived, and getting a shell when you already have desktop access is not especially useful, but hopefully there should still be some takeaways if this is a topic that interests you.

 <br/>
 <hr/>